mindspank/chartcacher/README.md

 This module will cache charts, render the chart as an image to allow static offline access to Qlik Sense charts.
 The charts are non-interactive and not meant to replace the full Qlik Sense experience.

+### Prerequisites
+A Qlik Sense Server with internet connectivity.

 ### Installation
 Copy this directory into
  `C:\Program Files\Qlik\Sense\ServiceDispatcher\Node`